christophrust/osrm-cli/README.md

 ## Dependencies

-The same dependencies are necessary as for building the OSRM toolchain.
+The same dependencies are necessary as for building the OSRM toolchain and libosrm.

 ## Building